nvcleemp/ekc_in_prg/single_switches/README.md

 Graphs
 ------

+These are the example graphs from the paper:

 * `graphs/cubic.plc`: the perfectly hamiltonian cubic plane graph shown in Figure 3
 * `graphs/quartic.plc`: the perfectly hamiltonian quartic plane graph shown in Figure 4
 * `graphs/quintic.plc`: the perfectly hamiltonian quintic plane graph shown in Figure 7

+These are the colourings of these graphs:

 * `graphs/cubic_colouring.txt`: the colouring of the graph shown in Figure 3
 * `graphs/quartic_colouring.txt`: the colouring of the graph shown in Figure 4